On this page different people explain why they think the Research Autism website is important.

 I hope that many of my GP colleagues will bookmark this website and keep it in their 'favourite places' file.
 Try calling it 'Autism-Interventions' for quick reference.

-Professor of Clinical Psychology at Keele University, and Clinical Director for Psychological Services in North Staffordshire.
+Emeritus Professor of Clinical Psychology at Keele University

-Trustee and Co-Chair of Research Autism’s Scientific and Advisory Committee
+Ex-Trustee and previously Co-Chair of Research Autism's Scientific and Advisory Committee

 For researchers and academics, the Research Autism website will be able to serve a number of useful functions.